zhaoh08/ELBARA_L_band_Radiometry_onTP_plot_v0/README.md

 	-Read in situ automtic weather station measurements, involving air temperature (Tair), precipitation amount, etc,.

-	  -Process radiation data to get surface albedo data, which is used to reflect the probability of snow events.
+	   - Process radiation data to get surface albedo data, which is used to reflect the probability of snow events.

-	  -Process longwave raidation data to get ground temperature (TG) data.
+	   - Process longwave raidation data to get ground temperature (TG) data.

 	-Read in situ soil moisture and soil temperature (SMST) data.